-Audit Team All members of the Engagement Team for the Audit Engagement; (b) All others within, or engaged by, the Firm who can directly influence the outcome of the Audit Engagement, including: (i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the Engagement Partner in connection with the performance of the Audit Engagement, including those at all successively senior levels above the Engagement Partner through to the individual who is the Firm's senior or managing partner (chief executive or equivalent); (ii) Those who provide consultation regarding technical or industry-specific issues, transactions or events for the engagement; and (iii) Those who perform an Engagement Quality Review, or a review consistent with the objective of an Engagement Quality Review, for the engagement; and (c) Any other individuals within a Network Firm who can directly influence the outcome of the Audit Engagement.
-Part 4A, the term "Audit Team" applies equally to "Review Team."
-In the se of a Group Audit, see the definition of Group Audit Team.
-[AUST] Auditing and Assurance Standards Sta to A e AUASB standards, as described in ASA 100 Preamble to AUASE andards, ASA 101 Preamble to AUASB Standards and the Foreword AUASB Pronouncements , issued by the AUASB, and operative from a date specified in each standard.
-[AUST] Australian Accounting Standards The pro e Accounting Standards (including AASB Interpretations) omulgated by the AASB.
-Close Family Ар parent, child or sibling who is not an Immediate Family member.
-Component (Audit and Review Engagements) or r a Group Audit, an entity, business unit, function or business activity, some combination thereof, determined by the Group auditor for rposes of planning and performing audit procedures in the Group dit.
-Component (Sustainability Assurance Engagements Addressed in Part 5) uni the Ass Sus Col Gro Eng r a Group Sustainability Assurance Engagement, an entity, business it, function or business activity, or some combination thereof, within a Reporting Boundary, determined by the Group Sustainability surance Firm for purposes of planning and performing the Group stainability Assurance Engagement.
-A Component is either a Group mponent or a Value Chain Component. oup Component - in the context of a Sustainability Assurance gagement in Part 5, see separate definition.
+- (a) All members of the Engagement Team for the Audit Engagement; - (b) All others within, or engaged by, the Firm who can directly influence the outcome of the Audit Engagement, including: - (i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the Engagement Partner in connection with the performance of the Audit Engagement, including those at all successively senior levels above the Engagement Partner through to the individual who is the Firm's senior or managing partner (chief executive or equivalent); - (ii) Those who provide consultation regarding technical or industry-specific issues, transactions or events for the engagement; and - (iii) Those who perform an Engagement Quality Review, or a review consistent with the objective of an Engagement Quality Review, for the engagement; and - (c) Any other individuals within a Network Firm who can directly influence the outcome of the Audit Engagement.

+In Part 4A, the term "Audit Team" applies equally to "Review Team."
+In the case of a Group Audit, see the definition of Group Audit Team.

+[AUST] Auditing and Assurance Standards

+The AUASB standards, as described in ASA 100 Preamble to AUASB Standards, ASA 101 Preamble to AUASB Standards and the Foreword to AUASB Pronouncements, issued by the AUASB, and operative from the date specified in each standard.

+[AUST] Australian Accounting Standards

+The Accounting Standards (including AASB Interpretations) promulgated by the AASB.